Sam-app/Speech-Commanded-Media-Player/README.md

-To use the app, call those speech commands
+To use the application, use the following speech commands:

 "open file " = > to open file

- "play next or next " => to play next song
+"play next" => to play the next song.

+"prior or previous" means to play the previous track.

  "play previous or previous  " to play previous song